 The standard authorised share capital requirement for a GmbH is €25,000.
 With an ordinary GmbH, the minimum share capital is €25,000 and it must be divisible into shares with a minimum face value of €100.
 It is possible to form a mini GmbH (UG Company) which has a lower paid-up share capital.
 Please visit UG companies for more information.

 When incorporating, a bank account must be opened immediately after signing the deed of incorporation with the notary, and the share capital must be deposited into that account.
 Also, a bank statement showing the amount of capital used for the company incorporation needs to be filed with the Court of Registration, along with the Company Statutes.

 A GmbH is required to file an annual return and maintain a register of officers and accounts.
 In some instances an audit can be expected.

 It takes from one to two weeks to incorporate a new company from the date we receive your proofs of address and identity.

 As part of our due diligence we require proof of identity in the form of a passport copy for all directors and shareholders of the company.

-A visit to the Germany is required to open a bank account to deposit the paid up share capital.
+It is necessary to visit Germany to open a bank account and to deposit the paid up share capital.